AnggaR96s/Reforestation/README.md

-## We all know where the Big Apple is but does anyone know where the Minneapolis?
+## Why do mathematicians hate the U.S.?
+Because it's indivisible.